visgl/luma.gl/docs/o3d.md

 {% endhighlight %}

-O3D Class: O3D.Cone {#O3D:Cone}
+Class: Cone {Cone}
 ---------------------------------

 Creates a Cone model.
-Inherits methods from [O3D.Model](#O3D:Model).
+Inherits methods from [Model](Model).

 ### Extends

-O3D.Model
+Model

-O3D.Cone Method: constructor {#O3D:Cone:constructor}
+Cone Method: constructor {Cone:constructor}
 -----------------------------------------------------

 The main constructor function for the Cone class.
 Use this to create a new Cone.

 ### Syntax:

-	var model = new LumaGL.O3D.Cone(options);
+	var model = new Cone(options);

 ### Arguments:

-1. options - (*object*) An object containing as poperties:
+1. options - (*object*) An object containing as properties:

 ### Options: